audibleblink/passdb-backend/readme.md

 test,example.com,p4$$w0rd
 ```

-Feel free to do this manually, though I had great success and enjoyment using GCP Dataprep
+Feel free to do this manually, though I had great success using GCP Dataprep

 Once in the proper format, you can create the table and import the csv using the GCP Console,
-the, GCP CLI tool, or the included rake commands.
+the GCP CLI tool, or the included rake commands.

 ```bash
 bundle exec rake db:create
 bundle exec rake db:load[dumps.csv]
 ```

 This will take a while.
-You may want to manully upload to GCP storage and copy in the
+You may want to manully upload to GCP Storage and copy in the
-data from there because should the upload fail with Rake, you'll have to start all over,
+data from there because if the upload fails with Rake, you'll have to start all over,
 and burn through more of your bandwidth.

 ## Usage